Fidelity Wealth Management Review

 Is Fidelity’s Advisor Service worth it?

 This depends on what services you need and the value you hope to get out of it.
-Fidelity scores high marks for investor satisfaction; however, your experience will largely hinge on the relationship you develop with your advisor.
+Fidelity Wealth Management scores high marks for investor satisfaction; however, your experience will largely hinge on the relationship you develop with your advisor.

 How much money do you need for Fidelity wealth management?

-You need at least $500,000 for Fidelity’s wealth management service.
+You need at least $500,000 for Fidelity Wealth Management.
 However, if you need private wealth management, you must make an initial $2,000,000 investment and have $10,000,000 of total investable assets.